Squid Game season 3: Post-production

+Music

+The soundtrack for the third season was composed by Jung Jae-il, who returned from the previous two seasons.
+The score was released digitally on June 27, 2025, alongside the series premiere.
+It features a darker, more orchestral variation of the "Way Back then" theme, reflecting the finality of the season.

 Release

 The season was released on Netflix on June 27, 2025.
 In its first three days, it became the biggest-ever television launch for Netflix, getting more than 60.1 million views and more than 368.4 million hours viewed.
 According to information from Netflix, Netflix Tudum and Flixpatrol, the season ranked at No. 1 in 93 countries, making history as the first Netflix series to debut No. 1 in every available country, and remained at that top spot for a whole week.
 In less than two weeks, the season reached more than 100 million views and became the third most-watched non-English Netflix show, right beside Squid Game season 1 and season 2.

-At the end of its run, based on total views in the first 91 days of release, Squid Game season 3 reached 145.4 million hours viewed, notably by remaining 9 consecutive weeks in the top 10 most popular non-English seasons.
+At the end of its run, based on total views in the first 91 days of release, Squid Game season 3 reached 145.8 million views, notably by remaining 9 consecutive weeks in the top 10 most popular non-English seasons.
 The season thus became the fourth Netflix's most-watched series of all time, behind Squid Game season 1 (265.2 million), Wednesday season 1 (252.1 million) and Squid Game season 2 (192.6 million), and surpassing the show Adolescence (142.6 million), released the same year.

+Marketing

+To promote the final season, Netflix launched a global campaign titled "The Final Game".
+In June 2025, replica "recruitment" stations were set up in major cities including New York City, Paris, Tokyo, and Seoul, where fans could play non-lethal versions of the games featured in the show.
+The final trailer was released on June 12, 2025, and accumulated over 40 million views in its first 24 hours.

 Reception

-On the review aggregator website Rotten Tomatoes, 79% of 78 critics' reviews are positive.
-The website's consensus reads: "The games reach a grim crescendo in this climactic third season, repeating familiar beats but with a ruthlessness that drives creator Hwang Dong-hyuk's themes home."
-Metacritic, which uses a weighted average, assigned a score of 67 out of 100, based on 26 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the season a score of 67 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Time also gave a positive review of the series, commenting that the series was back to its "brutal best" that "cuts to the bone" with its emotional depth and character arcs, as well as the themes touched on by Hwang in the series.

 Although professional critical reviews remained mostly positive; it has been noted that audience ratings and reactions toward the season were mixed, with particular criticism being aimed at the series ending and the timing of certain character deaths.